-Health insurance varies from state to state with autism coverage, though luckily most have passed laws covering the illness.
-Also, it is illegal for an individual health plan to decline a dependent child for coverage, which would therefore only result in a moderate rate increase as a worst-case scenario.
-Most areas are coming around, however, and making it much easier for those with autism spectrum to get coverage for necessary treatments and general medical care through the individual market.
-As numerous legislative debates throughout the country have taken place regarding autism and health insurance, 37 states have made changes to their laws.
+Health insurance varies from state to state with autism coverage, though some have passed laws specific autism coverage laws.
+Also, it is illegal for an individual health plan to decline a dependent child — or anyone — for coverage.
+While some states have made it slightly easier for those with autism spectrum to get coverage for necessary treatments and general medical care, the caveats of those laws are worth a look.
+Numerous legislative debates throughout the country have taken place regarding autism and health insurance, and 37 states have made changes to accommodate this illness to some degree.

-Autism Spectrum Disorder is covered by individual health insurance for certain age groups and some insurers.
-Other age groups in specific states will be declined immediately.
-Each insurer in every state varies for how they approach enrolling persons with ASD.
-In the example below, a standard PPO health plan in Florida excludes ages 19 – 29 for applicants with ASD who take regular medications.
-Children are obviously accepted, and adults age 30 and older have the chance of being either rated up or declined.
-The following excerpt is from this health plans’ underwriting guidelines for mental health conditions, as they pertain to autism spectrum.
-If there is no medication involved, the condition will likely go under the radar and not be rated up.
-However, for those taking more than one medication, it is difficult to forsee approval.
+Autism Spectrum Disorder was covered by individual health insurance for certain age groups and some insurers before health reform.
+Other age groups in specific states would be declined immediately.
+Each insurer in every state varied as to how they approached enrolling persons with ASD.
+In the example below, a standard PPO health plan in Florida excluded ages 19-29 for applicants with ASD who took regular medications.
+Children were accepted, and adults age 30 and older had the chance of being either rated up or declined.
+The following excerpt is from this health plan’s 2012 underwriting guidelines for mental health conditions, as they pertained to autism spectrum.
+If there was no medication involved, the condition would likely go under the radar and not be rated up.
+However, for those taking more than one medication, it was difficult to get approved.